Lindsay Stripling // Real Imaginary Places

 Real Imaginary Places will continue Stripling’s exploration of the ancient concept of ouroborous; the eternal cycle of destruction and re-creation symbolized by a dragon or serpent eating its own tail.
 Particular attention will be paid to the ways in which certain locales change, shift and take on new meaning during daylight and nighttime hours, as we orbit the sun as part of an infinite cycle of creation and destruction, life, death, and constant change.

-An opening reception will be held on Saturday, August 5th from 2-5pm, and Stripling will lead a mask-making workshop on Saturday, September 9th 10am-12pm.
-Those interested in attending the workshop should RSVP to firstname.lastname@example.org.
-Additional public programming will be announced.
+An opening reception will be held on Saturday, August 5th from 2-5pm, and Stripling will lead a mask-making workshop on Saturday, September 9th 10am-12pm and a closing reception will be held Saturday, Sept 23 2-5pm.
+Those interested in attending the workshop should RSVP to email@example.com.

 Lindsay Stripling is a San Francisco-based artist working in the Outer Sunset district.
 She studied photography at UC Santa Cruz and painting at San Francisco Art Institute.
 Lindsay uses color and form to create dreamlike narratives that echo folk and fairy tales.
 Mysterious characters exist in familiar landscapes, playing out scenes from stories with no beginning, middle or end; where the moral might be lost, switched, blurred or just completely missing.